JamesPBurke/JamesPBurke.github.io/_posts/2025-summer/2025-08-11-give-me-lib.md

 I decided to have Perplexity, the AI, round up some references to help me clarify my thinking on this question: was there a disconnect between what Libertarian organizations were saying and how the people who adopt their philosophy have reacted to the events of the past year or so?
 And the most interesting, I think, part for me was the following table, which I had it organize after coming to an understanding that the issues Libertarians say they care most about were only really applied to critiques of Kamala Harris, and not Donald Trump.

-The table lists some issued dear to the hearts of Libertarians, how they viewed Kamala Harris through the lens of each issue, and how Trump faired on the same issue.
+The table lists some issues dear to the hearts of Libertarians, how they viewed Kamala Harris through the lens of each issue, and how Trump faired on the same issue.
 And then a column on how big an error, if any, the disconnect between these analyses represented.
 The AI concluded on its own that Libertarian *voters*, in contrast to organizations and influencers, were more swayed by media narratives than by evidence or policies that were embraced by the two candidates.

 DISCLAIMER ONE: If you're offended because you're a Libertarian, please don't be.
 I'm not saying you can take any of these observations and apply them to an individual.
 Individuals may espouse some of the opinions below, or not.
 They may have voted for just about anyone.
 This is about the aggregate, not the individual.
 {: .notice--danger}